radislaw/You-Dont-Know-JS_Russian-translation/up & going/ch1.md

    These operators are used to express compound conditionals (see "Conditionals"), like if either `a` *or* `b` is true.

-**Note:** For much more detail, and coverage of operators not mentioned here, see the Mozilla Developer Network (MDN)'s "Expressions and Operators" (https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Expressions_and_Operators).
+**Примечание:** For much more detail, and coverage of operators not mentioned here, see the Mozilla Developer Network (MDN)'s "Expressions and Operators" (https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Expressions_and_Operators).

 ## Values & Types